eobermuhlner/ez-rpc/README.md

 Supported protocols:
 * Java serialization (only between Java applications)
-* binary protocol
+* Binary protocol
 * XML (currently under development)
+* ...

 ## Approach

-The framework is designed to be easy to start developing, specifying the complex meta data later in the development process.
+The framework is designed so that the services can be written directly in your favorite programming language (for example Java) and will work immediately as soon as they are implemented.

+The specification of the services is then generated from the running services and can now be published between the different languages.

-## Service Interface used over RPC
+## Service used over RPC

+Services consist of method specification that can be executed remotely.

+### Java Service Interface

-Interfaces can optionally be annotated to provide additional information for the RPC framework.
+Service interfaces can optionally be annotated to provide additional information for the RPC framework.

+The name in the annotation specifies the the standard name which will be used by other programming languages.
+For each programming language a specific overriding name may be chosen (for example in Java a fully qualified name with package specification).

 ```java
 @RpcService(name = "HelloService")